 - 1. Program the one-time programmable configuration resister using opcode sequence 3DH, 2AH, 80H and A6H (please see Section 13.1). - 2.
 Power cycle the device (i.e. power down and power up again). - 3.
-User can now program the page for the binary page size.
+The page for the binary page size can now be programmed.

-If the above steps are not followed in setting the the page size prior to page programming, user may expect incorrect data during a read operation.
+If the above steps are not followed to set the page size prior to page programming, incorrect data during a read operation may be encountered.